Hydro4Lyfe/snakec/README.md

 # Snake-C

 Command line version of Snake game.
-Uses commandline clear to refresh screen so Windows only.
+Uses command line "cls" to refresh screen so Windows only.

 Build command:
 ```